13 Top-Rated Beaches in the Dominican Republic

 Located on the Samana Peninsula, Playa Rincon is most typically reached by a 30-minute boat ride from the town of Las Galeras, or by a 30-minute drive.
 The road is paved and in good condition almost the entire way, but near the beach it is dirt and potholed but passable with a regular vehicle.

 On the Amber Coast, Playa Dorada is Puerto Plata's primary resort beach.
-This stretch of golden sand extends along the coast, east of Puerto Plata.
+This stretch of golden sand extends along the coast, east of the city.
 The stunning mountain scenery; palm-lined beach; and clean, clear turquoise waters are exactly what draw tourists to this destination.

 The entire beachfront area of Las Galeras is graced by huge coconut palms, and the shallow beaches radiate a range of turquoise, green, and blue shades that are unparalleled along the entire north coast of the island.
 Add to this the charming little town of Las Galeras, and this is truly one of the Dominican's undiscovered treasures.

 Cabarete's Kite Beach is one of the most internationally well-known beaches in the Caribbean when it comes to water sports.
-This is an action packed beach known around the world as a premiere kiteboarding destination, and it is also a popular spot for windsurfing.
-This celebrated beach hosts the annual Master of the Ocean, the world championship for watersports (kiteboarding, windsurfing, surfing, and stand up paddle surfing), held almost annually in late February.
-The 2017 competition didn't materialize.
+This is an action packed beach known around the world as a top kitesurfing destination.

-The atmosphere at Kite Beach is friendly, and newcomers to these sports are always welcome.
-Kiteboarding lessons are available at several kiteboarding schools.
+The atmosphere at Kite Beach is friendly, and newcomers to the sport of kiting are always welcome.
+Lessons are available at several kiteboarding schools.
 If you are interested in getting started, see our article on learning to kiteboard on Kite Beach.